hoang-tran/hoang-tran.github.io/_posts/2016-08-07-how-to-write-unit-tests-in-ios-p2-behavior-driven-development-bdd.md

 layout: post
 title:  'How to write unit tests in iOS Part 2: Behavior-driven Development (BDD)'
 meta_description: Learn how to write elegant unit tests in iOS using Behavior-driven Development (BDD)
+description: Learn how to write elegant unit tests in iOS using Behavior-driven Development (BDD)
+summary: Learn how to write elegant unit tests in iOS using Behavior-driven Development (BDD)
 categories: ios testing
 tags: ios swift testing unittest test bdd
 ---